 If your child has one or more of these symptoms, you should also contact his/her healthcare provider immediately.
 Your child may also be required to take a COVID-19 test, and receive a negative result, before returning to campus.

 Any individual who displays COVID-19 symptoms or has received a positive COVID-19 test result is expected to isolate according to Wisconsin Department of Health Services guidelines (currently 10 days).
-Any individual who has been in high-risk contact (currently defined as 6-feet physical distancing or less, for 15 or more cumulative minutes in any 24-hour period) with another individual who has received a positive COVID-19 test result is expected to quarantine according to Wisconsin Department of Health Services guidelines (currently 14 days).
+Any individual who has been in high-risk contact (currently defined as 6-feet physical distancing or less, for 15 or more cumulative minutes in any 24-hour period) with another individual who has received a positive COVID-19 test result is expected to quarantine according to Wisconsin Department of Health Services guidelines (7- and 10-day options; see Protocols section on this site for more information).
 Although students are not able to be on campus for classes during an isolation or quarantine period, they would be able to continue through distance learning.

 Any individual experiencing or showing COVID-19 symptoms would be evaluated in the USM Nurse Clinic.
 Depending on the evaluation, the individual may then be isolated in a dedicated area of the school, with supervision, until a parent or caregiver is able to pick the child up at school.